-Although millennial farmers are under 40, many are from multi-generation farm families, have extensive on-farm experience, and are looking to expand an already successful organic operation.
+Although millennial farmers are under 45, many are from multi-generation farm families, have extensive on-farm experience, and are looking to expand an already successful organic operation.
 These opportunities present attractive risk profiles to us and offer investors in our shares of our common stock direct exposure to the next generation of stewards on the land.
-Between 2012 and 2020, we impacted young farmers by purchasing and leasing to them over \$40 million of farmland, representing land access on 6,208 acres.
+From our founding in 2012 through the date of this offering circular, we impacted young farmers by purchasing and leasing to them over \$40 million of farmland, representing land access on 7,047 acres.